Over-The-Counter Medicines for Infants and Children

 Medicines for diarrhea.
-These are usually not necessary.
-Instead, give your child
+These are often not needed.
+Instead, give your child plenty

-plenty of fluids and let the disease run its course.
-Diarrhea can be dangerous in
+of fluids and let the disease run its course.
+Diarrhea can be dangerous in newborns

-newborns and infants.
-In small children, severe diarrhea lasting just a day or 2 can
+and infants.
+In small children, severe diarrhea lasting just a day or 2 can lead to

-lead to dehydration.
-Because a child can die from dehydration within a few days, see
+dehydration.
+Because a child can die from dehydration in a few days, see a healthcare

-a healthcare provider as soon as possible if an infant has diarrhea.
-Talk to your
+provider as soon as possible if an infant has diarrhea.
+Talk with your child's healthcare

-healthcare provider before giving these medicines to infants or children.
-One medicine
+provider before giving these medicines to infants or children.
+One medicine for diarrhea,

-for diarrhea, bismuth subsalicylate should not be given to a child younger than 19.
+bismuth subsalicylate, shouldn't be given to a child younger than 19.
+Another medicine

-Another medicine for diarrhea, loperamide, should not be given to a child younger
+for diarrhea, loperamide, shouldn't be given to a child younger than 2.